 Let the antisocial person formulate his or her own plan on what he or she wants to do with his or her life.
 Be sure that any advice or material thing you use to aid this person, includes one's deepest need acknowledged.
 When a helper overlooks an important need, and chooses to go with weak statements and less than satisfactory things that are supposed to help, he or she actually turns off the person he or she is trying to help which might make the antisocial person say, "See why I don't deal with people, they are worthless--all the same!
 They make no major sacrifices unless they stand to benefit."
 Then you will take the knowledge you have learned and get around those like-minded individuals who have similar interests like the antisocial person and hopefully you will ask questions and learn more about this person who you are trying to draw out of isolation.
 For instance, if the antisocial person says, "I always wanted to go to that store," while there, strike up a conversation with someone who seems to be quite interested in the store's items as well.
 Then use the information you have learned to find events, classes, or other things that might peak the antisocial person's interest.

 Sometimes people learn by example, so you will have to demonstrate how healthy social behavior looks until he or she catches on.
 Remember, telling a person, "Get out more..." is not enough you have to show them!

 Based on my personal experience, trying to make friends for others tends to fail sometimes because of the following:

 - You personally don't know enough about the person you are trying to assist.

-- You may not be the best assistant for the antisocial individual, because of the following: personality conflict, don't do well making friends yourself, or have a history of issues that trouble the antisocial person which makes it difficult for he or she to listen to "the new you."
+- You may not be the best assistant for the antisocial individual, because of the following: personality conflict, you don't do well making friends yourself, or you have a history of issues that trouble the antisocial person which makes it difficult for he or she to listen to "the new you."